hoytech/quadrable/README.md

 Obviously creating a full tree with 2^256 possible key paths is impossible.
 Fortunately, there is [an optimization](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this number of nodes.
 If every empty leaf contains the the same value, then all of the nodes at the next level up will have the same hash.
 And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes.

 So by caching the value of the empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
-The technique of using cached values rather than re-computing them when needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied in many graph and tree algorithms.
+The technique of using cached values rather than re-computing them when needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied to many graph and tree problems.

 Quadrable makes two minor changes to this model of sparseness that help simplify the implementation:

 1. An empty leaf is given a `nodeHash` of 32 zero bytes.
 Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf or node that has an all zero hash.
-1. The hash function used for combining nodes (but not for hashing leaves) has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
+1. The hash function used when combining two children nodes has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
 Any other input is hashed as usual.
 Again, it is computationally infeasible to find another input that has 32 zero bytes as an output.

 The consequences of these changes is that empty sub-trees at all depths have 32 zero bytes as their `nodeHash`.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.